 The designated child in care lead must have appropriate training and the relevant qualifications and experience.
 The training for this role is provided by Cornwall Council.
-They must attend this training regardless of whether there are currently children within the school who are in care or previously looked after children.
+They must attend this training regardless of whether there are currently children within St Day and Carharrack who are in care or previously looked after children.